safegw/SafeCoin-Monitoring/README.md

 # Example telegraf configuration
 Add the configuration file /etc/telegraf/telegraf.conf based on the example below:

-Change your hostname, mountpoints to monitor, location of the monitor script and the username
+Change your hostname, mountpoints to monitor, location of the monitor script and the username.
+Do not forget to download the file 'monitor.sh' to the correct folder which is stored in the telegraf config below

 ```
 # Global Agent Configuration